lzim/teampsd/resources/training_guides/mtl_how_facilitate/mtl_demo_admin/mtl_demo_webmaster.md

 ![](https://github.com/lzim/teampsd/blob/admin_training/resources/training_guides/mtl_how_facilitate/graphics/WM1-11.png)
 WM1-11

+5. **Resource Management Section** - c Continued
    2. Click the graphic to edit the name. *Be sure to click the checkbox before clicking away, otherwise the name edit will not save.*

 ![](https://github.com/lzim/teampsd/blob/admin_training/resources/training_guides/mtl_how_facilitate/graphics/WM1-12.png)
 WM1-12

+5. **Resource Management Section** - Continued
    3. Click the text field to enter text.
 If you want links in the text, use the link procedure in paragraph 5 a.

 ![](https://github.com/lzim/teampsd/blob/admin_training/resources/training_guides/mtl_how_facilitate/graphics/WM1-13.png)
 WM1-13

+5. **Resource Management Section** - Continued
    4. Click the link title field to enter the title of your link embedded in text.

 ![](https://github.com/lzim/teampsd/blob/admin_training/resources/training_guides/mtl_how_facilitate/graphics/WM1-14.png)
 WM1-14

+5. **Resource Management Section** - Continued
    5. Click the link field to enter the link associated with the text and the graphic.

 ![](https://github.com/lzim/teampsd/blob/admin_training/resources/training_guides/mtl_how_facilitate/graphics/WM1-15.png)
 WM1-15

 6.  **How to Add, Delete or Edit a Slider.**
       a.
 To Add a slide, click the “Add Slide” button and a row will appear.
 Add the name of the graphics file to be presented in the box.
 Epicenter supports most graphics formats.
 ![](https://github.com/lzim/teampsd/blob/admin_training/resources/training_guides/mtl_how_facilitate/graphics/WM1-16.png)
 WM1-16

+  6.  **How to Add, Delete or Edit a Slider.** - Continued
         b.
 To delete one or more slides, click the checkboxes associated with the slide and then click the “Delete” button.

 ![](https://github.com/lzim/teampsd/blob/admin_training/resources/training_guides/mtl_how_facilitate/graphics/WM1-17.png)
 WM1-17